Advance-Technologies-Foundation/clio/README.md

 ## Workspaces

-For connect proffesional developer tools and Creatio no-code designers, you can organanize development flow in you local file system in **workspace.**
+For connect professional developer tools and Creatio no-code designers, you can organize development flow in you local file system in **workspace.**

 https://user-images.githubusercontent.com/26967647/166842902-566af234-f9ad-48fb-82c1-0a0302bc5b3c.mp4